decentral-foundation/options-plan/static/coo.md

 * 5-8+ years of related experience including supervisory experience
 * Previous experience as a group, team or project leader; other supervisory/leadership capacity in technical services or support is preferred.
 * Knowledge of Bitcoin industry preferred not required.
+* Several years of experience on structuring sales of businesses including methods for tax-free exchange of stock and purchase via cash and other considerations
+* Experience working with S Corporations and compliance work related to managing tax treatment of S Corporations akin to Partnerships

 Monitor performance improvement issues and provide appropriate coaching and counseling